-Also, be sure to watch All India Radio's video "Persist" about Topsy. here's more:
+For another video about Topsy, be sure to watch All India Radio's video "Persist". here's more:

 On a dreary January morning in 1903, a crowd estimated at some 1,500 gathered in the off-season quiet of Coney Island to witness what The New York Times termed "a rather inglorious affair."